The OpCit project has for many years kept a list of studies up to date on whether or not there is a citation advantage for Open Access articles.

 In 2010, a summary of all the studies to date was also published.
 SPARC Europe updated the lists of studies, some comparative details of their methodologies, and their findings.
-The updated list can be found here: Summary of results of studies until 2015
+The summary of study results (until 2015) can be found here

 This table summarises the findings

 |Total number of studies until 2015||70|